LearnOnDemandSystems/docs/lod/azure-shared-image-gallery-vm.md

 When a region option must be selected, it is recommended to select the same region for each to avoid issues during the process.
 Once the process is completed, the files needed to launch the VM in a different region can be replicated to all needed regions.

 ### Create a Resource Group
 Create a new resource group.
-This will be used to store your Shared Image Gallery.
+This will be used to store your Compute Gallery.

 1. Go to the [Azure portal](https://portal.azure.com) and log in to your account.
 1. From the Azure Admin page, click **Resource Groups** on the left side navigation.